ansys/pymapdl/doc/source/getting_started/using_julia.rst

 Install PyMAPDL in Julia
 ========================

-PyCall includes a lightweight Python environment that uses `Conda <condamain_>`_ to manage and access Python packages.
+PyCall includes a lightweight Python environment that uses `Conda <conda_>`_ to manage and access Python packages.
 This environment, currently based on Python 3.9.7, includes the standard basic Python libraries.
 However, because it is a fully working Python environment, you can still use it from outside the Julia command line and install Python packages using ``pip``.